Craig H. Bassing

 Arya R and Bassing CH. : V(D)J Recombination Exploits DNA Damage Responses to Promote Immunity.
 Trends Genetics S0168-9525: 30071-9.
 2017.

 Fisher, M.R., Rivera-Reyes, A., Bloch, N.B., Schatz, D.G., Bassing, C.H.: Immature Lymphocytes Inhibit Rag1 and Rag2 Transcription and V(D)J Recombination in Response to DNA Double-Strand Breaks.
 The Journal of Immunology 198: 2943-2956, 2017.

 Glendon Wu and Craig H. Bassing: The ESCRT protein CHMP5 escorts ab T cells through positive selection.
-Cellular and Molecular Immunology In Press, 2017.
+Cellular and Molecular Immunology Epub ahead of print, 2017.

 Rivera-Reyes, A, Hayer, K.E.,. and Bassing, C.H.: Genomic Alterations of Non-Coding Regions Underlie Human Cancer: Lessons from T-ALL.
 Trends in Molecular Medicine 12: 1035-1046, 2016.

 Bednarski, J.J., Pandey, R., Schulte, E., White, L.S., Chen, B.R., Sandoval, G.J., Kohyama, M., Haldar, M., Nickless, A., Trott, A., Cheng, G., Murphy, K.M., Bassing, C.H., Payton, J.E., Sleckman, B.P.: RAG-mediated DNA double-strand breaks activate a cell type-specific checkpoint to inhibit pre-B cell receptor signals.
 The Journal of Experimental Medicine 2: 209-23.
 2016.